kadogo/easy-builder/handymenu/README.md

 ## Use

-Running the Appimage will make a $HOME/.handymenu folder.
+Running the Appimage will make a folder at `$HOME/.handymenu`.

 ##  Note